scon-nlpsi/socon-nlpsi.github.io/_pages/call_for_papers.md

 Final versions of accepted papers will be given one additional page of content to address reviewers’ comments.

+### Workshop Proceedings

+The workshop proceedings will be published at https://workshop-proceedings.icwsm.org/.
+Each paper will receive a unique DOI.

 ## Organizers

 - **Aswathy Velutharambath**, University of Bamberg